 Over the Christmas period, it’s likely you’ll be spending a lot more time around the dining table than usual.
 Whether it’s a games night, drinks with your festive guests, or the main event itself, you’ll want to make sure that your table is fit for the occasion.

 But what exactly should you decorate?
-With so many elements, it can be difficult to know where to draw the line – or where you might need to pick up the slack!
-To make things easier, we’ve put together our 6 top tips for decorating your table this Christmas.
+To make things easier, we’ve put together our six top tips for decorating your table this Christmas.

 A great place to start is not actually with the table itself.
 Impress your family and friends as soon as they walk through the door with a beautifully decorated surrounding area.
-Whether it’s your dining room or an area within your living room or kitchen, create a welcoming dining experience with your background styling this year.
+Whether it’s your dining room or an area within your living room or kitchen, create a welcoming ambience that sets the tone for the festivities.

 If you’ve got space for a tree, why not pop one in the corner for the ultimate festive backdrop?
 Lay a garland over your mantelpiece, get crafty and make beautiful Scandi paper stars, or weave festive fairy lights over your surfaces for a minimalist festive style.
-If you’re working with a small table, styling the surrounding areas rather than the table itself can also be a great way to avoid a crowded table… and gravy covered decorations!
+If you’re working with a small table, styling the surrounding areas rather than the table itself.
+It can also be a great way to avoid a crowded table and gravy-covered decorations!
+And don’t forget to light some cinnamon-scented candles to create the ultimate seasonal setting.

-Looking to homemake decorations this year, and in need of some inspiration?
+Looking to craft decorations this year, and in need of some inspiration?
 Take a look at our complete guide to Christmas crafts and recipes.

 When it comes to decorating the table itself, the first thing you’ll want to think about is your centrepiece.
 The hub of all of your meals over the Christmas period, you really want to make it shine.